ThunUtuy/llm-doc-classification/README.md

 # llm-doc-classification
-Evaluating which models are the most accurate and cost efficient
+Evaluating which models are the fastest and most accurate at extracting data

 ## How to Run
 1. Set up venv